QuackHack-McBlindy/Zigduck2mqttnix/README.md

 **Zigduck2mqttnix** is the flake that brings version control to your smart home.
-A **NixOS**-based Zigbee full-stack home automation system that is reproducible, declarative, and deployable.
+A **NixOS**-based Zigbee full-stack home automation system that's reproducible and deployable.
 Nix for configuration, Rust for responsive async runtime.
 Under the hood: zigbee2mqtt, Mosquitto, tokio/serde_json and adb.